rossant/galry/README.md

 Mandatory dependencies include Python 2.7, Numpy, either PyQt4 or PySide, PyOpenGL, matplotlib.

-Optional dependencies include IPython, hdf5, PyOpenCL (the last two are not currently used but may be in the future).
+Optional dependencies include IPython, PIL, hdf5, PyOpenCL (the last two are not currently used but may be in the future).

 Galry is licensed under the BSD license.